 Mineral (physical) sunblocks are wonderful alternatives and have come a long way since the days of Baywatch.
 I’d encourage you to go this route.
 Ensure it has high zinc oxide (over 15%) content for broad-spectrum (UVA and UVB) protection.

-On my children, I’ve been using Green Beaver's Kids Natural Mineral Sun cream for the past two years because of its high zinc oxide content and rich ingredients that nourish the skin.
+On my children, I’ve been using a combination of Think Sport and Green Beaver's Kids Natural Mineral Sun cream (easily accessible at stores like Walmart and Shopper's Drug Mart) because of their high zinc oxide content and rich ingredients that nourish the skin.
+They also love the LASPA Zinc Stick especially for camps, so they can reapply themselves.
 For my face, I love Helena Lane’s Sun Cream because it melts into the skin without leaving a white film.
+I should say that I leave this one at home because its temperature sensitive.
+An excellent travel-friendly option is the lightweight Ava Isa Serum SPF drops, which dries matte.

-If you need something for your face with a more matte finish, Cocoon Apothecary’s Reflector SPF 30 is a wonderful choice as is LASPA's tinted matte SPF 20 which is perfect for reapplying over makeup.
+If you need something for your face that's a bit richer but doesn't leave you oily, LASPA's SPF 45 Lotion is a wonderful choice for face and body, as is LASPA's tinted matte SPF 20 which is perfect for reapplying over makeup.
 For those of you who want a tinted plus a wonderfully nourishing SPF facial cream, try Just Sun's Daily Defense Tinted SPF30.

 We have more options today than ever before, so find a mineral sunscreen that you like and use it religiously.